Hamit Altıntop: Darmstadt 98

 On 31 January 2017, Altıntop signed a season long contract with Darmstadt 98.
 He was named the best player of the 20th matchday by the Bundesliga after contributing in major fashion to a surprise win against Borussia Dortmund.
-He parted ways with the club on 4 January 2018 due to personal reasons and moved to Turkey with his family.
+He parted ways with the club on 4 January 2018 for personal reasons and moved to Turkey with his family.

 International career

 Altıntop played in all five of Turkey's matches at UEFA Euro 2008.
-He assisted all three goals in the comeback against the Czech Republic and in the quarter finals against Croatia he scored the third penalty to make it 3–1 in the shoot out.
+He assisted all three goals in the comeback against the Czech Republic and in the quarter-finals against Croatia he scored the third penalty to make it 3–1 in the shoot out.
 After goalkeeper Rüştü Reçber saved the next Croatian penalty, Turkey advanced to the semi-finals against Germany.
 Turkish coach Fatih Terim used him as a right defender in the first two games of the tournament, a move that was heavily criticized by the media, since Altıntop was a midfielder for his then-club Bayern Munich.
 After the match against Switzerland, Terim switched him to midfield for the remainder of the tournament, which boosted both Turkey's and his own performance.
 His bold playing style and decisive passes made him a dominant player in the Turkish midfield.
-He was awarded with the Carlsberg Man of the Match award following the quarter final match against Croatia.
+He was awarded with the Carlsberg Man of the Match award following the quarter-final match against Croatia.
 At the conclusion of the tournament, Altıntop was widely acknowledged to be one of the tournament's stars, and was included in UEFA's official 23-man "Team of the Tournament".

 In January 2011, Altıntop won the FIFA Puskás Award for Goal of the Year of 2010 for his volley against Kazakhstan in September 2010 in a Euro 2012 qualifier.

 He was captain of the national team for the first time on 30 March 2011 in a 2–0 victory against Austria.